-Congressional Republicans are working to identify additional revenue offsets to finance a growing list of tax priorities.
-Tax-writers are considering limitations on the federal tax deduction for state and local taxes paid by businesses as a source of new revenue.
+As part of the budget reconciliation process and in order to finance a growing list of tax priorities, members of Congress have considered limitations on the federal tax deduction for state and local taxes paid by businesses ("Business SALT") as a source of new revenue.
 These restrictions could take several forms.
-A cap on the deductibility of business-related property taxes would have devastating consequences for commercial real estate values, rents and the entire economy and financial system.
+A cap on the deductibility of business-related property taxes would have devastating consequences for commercial real estate values, rents, and the entire economy and financial system.
+The tax legislation passed by the House Ways and Means Committee in May does not limit the deductibility of state and local business-related property taxes.